astrotars/stream-flutter/README.md

 ![](images/create-app.png)

 You'll need to add the credentials from the Stream app to the source code in order for it to work.
 See both the `mobile` and `backend` readmes.

 Let's get to building!

 ## User posts a status update
+We'll start off by building our application to allow a user to post messages.

 ### Step 1: Login
 In order to communicate with Stream, we need a secure frontend token that allows our mobile application to authenticate with Stream.
 To do this, we'll need a backend endpoint that stores our Stream secrets and generates this token.
 Once we have this token, we don't need the backend to do anything else, since the mobile app has access to the full Stream API.